 Mathijs has had a Grand Tour through the world of music.
 But with one clear landmark: he hears the greatest beauty especially in the transience of sound.
 One might call it the authenticity of decay.
 Whether it’s Alan Lomax’s field recordings or experimental compositions with everyday sounds from the musique concrète, Mathijs is fascinated by it and wants to master it.
 There has to be life in sound, an unpredictability.
 Imperfection as the highest attainable.

 Over the past two years, this quest has brought him many different collaborations: a completely analogue sound installation has been built with musician and producer Mathijn den Duijf, in which tape loops, pedal steel guitar and ambient sounds are transformed into new sound landscapes.
 In 2020 Mathijs released several EP’s with guitarist Marzio Scholten, a mixture of pedal steel guitar, improvisation, soundscapes and raw direct-to-tape recording.
 An answer to Mathijs’ question on how to create as much impact as possible with as few notes as possible was given in a series of private masterclasses by guitarist and producer Leo Abrahams (Brian Eno).
 For his recent solo work, Mathijs was apprenticed to composer Anthony Fiumara, where the foundation was laid for his new album Généalogies (2020).
 These projects were shown at renowned festivals such as November Music and Grasnapolsky, on national television at VPRO Vrije Geluiden and De Avondetappe, heard on Radio 4 and frequently used for radio, podcasts and television scores.
+In December 2020 Mathijs took over the position as Tilburg’s city composer from Anthony Fiumara.
+In 2021 and 2022, Mathijs will work intensively with many different makers in and around Tilburg, including Ensemble VONK, searching for a musical expression of the different manifestations of this city.
+The old and new city composers celebrate their mutual love for ambient as a musical-duo: Poulson Sq.

 Connecting improbabilities and allowing uncertainty seem to be recurring themes in Mathijs’ career.
 This can be seen in the eclectic list of work that Mathijs has behind him: from songwriter to driving force behind a music label, from guitarist in a garage band to producer of theater music and from pedal steel guitarist to composer.
 Improbable roads lead to the most interesting destinations.
 The engine behind these apparently random movements is always the same question: what else is there?